The MWR and the FAP

 When I made the police report, I hoped that it would serve as a warning to Will.
 I did not press charges, so we didn’t go to court.
 The report had a one-year window where I could have pressed charges if I decided to do so.
 I used the threat of filing another report and pressing charges on both if he put his hands on me again.

-So far as the Army DSS, I didn’t want to accomplish anything at that time.
-I went to the counseling so I could clear Will’s name.
 I felt violated because the Army seemed to be nosing into my business late in the game.
-They “didn’t care” about the report until almost three months after the incident occurred, and at that point, they were useless.
+They didn’t care about the police report until almost three months after the incident occurred, and at that point, I thought the FAP was useless.

-I recommend that you report any domestic abuse to the military.
+I recommend that you report domestic abuse–all types of abuse–to the FAP.
 They have programs and information valuable to domestic abuse victims, including their own support groups.
 Going to a support group does not require a “substantiated” claim of abuse.
 It’s available for you no matter what.

 However, like all things related to domestic abuse, there are some special thoughts military dependents may want to consider: